stevewithington/MuraBanners/README.md

 [mura]$.muraBanners.dspBanner()[/mura]
 ```

+The banner may also be assigned to a display region as a configurable content display object.
+Go to Layouts & Objects > Select 'Plugins' from the 'Available Content Objects' select menu > Select 'MuraBanners' from the list of plugins > Select 'MuraBanner' and assign it to your desired display region.
+When the 'MuraBanner' configurator appears, select your desired 'Banner Size' from the list of options and click 'Save' then Publish your page.

 ##Developers & Designers

 You can easily drop the following code into any layout template (e.g., header.cfm) and be done: